 Not suitable for hiking or backpacking

 This is an all-purpose first aid kit that will assist you in any situation or undesired event that might come your way.
-Weighing in at 1.1lbs, this kit is suitable for children as well as adults.
+Weighing in at 1.1lbs, this first aid kit is suitable for children as well as adults.
 It is as compact as it gets, considering that it is also equipped as it gets.Read more

-The Trip Worthy kit is built to last you for a long time.
+The Trip Worthy first aid kit is built to last you for a long time.
 And if you are not already convinced, there is a 4 years guarantee (from manufacture date) that could convince you, as well as a great customer service that will accept your every critique that you might have regarding their product.

 The items included in the package are all medical grade quality and they satisfy the highest possible standards.
 Inside the nylon pack, you find everything from safety pins to glow sticks to abdominal bandages.
 All supplies meet the OSHA and ANSI requirements which make this product suitable for workplace situations.
-The entire kit is FDA approved and it is a safe product to rely on.
+The entire first aid kit is FDA approved and it is a safe product to rely on.